awsdocs/aws-iot-docs/developerguide/connecting-to-existing-device.md

       git clone https://github.com/aws/aws-iot-device-sdk-js-v2.git
       ```

-   1. Change to the `aws-iot-device-sdk-js-v2` directory that you created in the preceding step and install the SDK\.
+   1. Change to the `aws-iot-device-sdk-js-v2` directory that you created in the preceding step and run `npm install` to install the SDK\.
+The command `npm install` will invoke the `aws-crt` library build that can take a few minutes to complete\.

       ```
       cd ~/aws-iot-device-sdk-js-v2